-The Coalition for Women's Identities supports, develops, and empowers women- and female-identified people and those in solidarity with us through advocacy and activism, engaging community, and scholarship.
+The Coalition for Women's Identities supports, develops, and empowers the spectrum of women- and female-identified people and those in solidarity with us through advocacy and activism, engaging community, and scholarship.

 We support, develop and empower through: